JasonSatti/MacOS_Scripts/README.md

 macOS_scripts
 ===========
-A repo for scripts for macOS management.
+A repo for macOS management scripts.

 Purpose
 -------